 Now that strawberries are in season and as sweet as ever, I wanted to combine my favorite berries with my favorite drink!
-This roasted dandelion strawberry tea is a bit bitter, a bit sweet, and a bit sour.
+Overall, this roasted dandelion strawberry tea is a bit bitter, a bit sweet, and a bit sour.
 It's the perfect balance for a sophisticated and detox-friendly afternoon pick-me-up.

 This tea looks impressive, but it's just as easy to make as your classic brewed tea.
-Grab some summer berries, and you're well on your way to making a delicious homemade drink.
+Grab some summer berries and a lemon or two, and you're well on your way to making a delicious homemade drink.

 Here's what you need to brew a batch of dandelion and strawberry tea: